Topics

 Second: a real closing offer.
 Talent pool only if you actually use it.
 Otherwise drop it - an empty promise is worse than none.

 Anti-pattern 1: 'It wasn't you, it was the market.'
 Sounds kind, reads as a lie, candidates notice.
 Anti-pattern 2: 'We can't share reasons for legal reasons.'
 Wrong - GDPR fully allows specific feedback, German AGG explicitly accommodates a sober, specific justification.
 Anti-pattern 3: four paragraphs about your company + a final paragraph that holds the actual rejection.
 Nobody reads that far.
+For a legally safe template with the most common pitfalls, see fair, legally safe rejection mail in recruiting.

 FAQ